Fractal dimensions and profinite groups: Algorithmic dimension of points

 \begin{convention} All logarithms will be taken with respect to base $2$. \end{convention}

-Suppose we are given a separable metric space $M$, together with a dense set $D\sub M$ and an onto function $r \colon \{0,1\}^* \to D$.
+Suppose one is given a metric space $M$ together with a countable dense set $D\sub M$ and an onto function $r \colon \{0,1\}^* \to D$.
 For $w\in D$ one lets where $C(u)$ is the usual Kolmogorov complexity of a binary string $u$.
-(Li and Vitanyi~\cite{Li.Vitanyi:93} is a standard reference for Kolmogorov complexity.) \begin{definition}[\cite{Mayordomo.etal:23}, (3.1) and (3.2)] For $x\in M$ and any $\aaa > 0$, one defines the \emph{Kolmogorov complexity of a point $x$ at precision $\alpha$} by
+(See Li~and Vitanyi~\cite{Li.Vitanyi:93}, the standard reference for Kolmogorov complexity.) \begin{definition}[\cite{Mayordomo.etal:23}, (3.1) and (3.2)] For $x\in M$ and any $\aaa > 0$, one defines the \emph{Kolmogorov complexity of a point $x$ at precision $\alpha$} by

 The \emph{algorithmic dimension} of $x \in M$ is